varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/julia-dir/julia-installation.md

 ### Installation and Requirments for Julia
 [Julia](https://julialang.org), which runs on all major systems, can be downloaded from the [Julia downloads page](https://julialang.org/downloads/).
 Select the appropriate download version, and then follow the instructions for installation.

-For Windows users, before downloading, please [Julia](https://julialang.org), see the specific instructions below.
+For Windows users, before downloading [Julia](https://julialang.org), please see the specific instructions below.

 ### macOS
 On macOS, a ``julia-1.x.x-mac64.dmg`` installation file is contained in the download, which contains the executable ``Julia-1.x.app``.
 Installation of [Julia](https://julialang.org) on macOS works the same as any other Mac software: drag the Julia-1.x.app to Applications Folder.
 [Julia](https://julialang.org) runs on macOS 10.9 Mavericks or later.